Last updated December 12, 2022.

 If I have COVID-19 at the time of my birth, will my baby be able to stay with me?

 Hospitals are taking precautions when caring for people who have tested positive or are suspected of having COVID-19 at the time of their birth to prevent spreading the infection to the baby.
 The choice of whether to have your baby in your hospital room with you should be made by you and your health care team.
 Your providers will talk with you about a plan to protect your baby from getting COVID-19 that may include hand washing, wearing a mask, and physically distancing yourself from your baby when you are not chest/breastfeeding.
 You have a right to actively participate in the conversation with your health care provider in your preferred language and ultimately decide how to care for your baby.
-See the CDC website for more information.
+See CDC's website for more information.

 What can I do if I am worried about my emotional health during this pandemic?